World Jellyfish Day – 10 Different Types of Jellyfish

 Coming in at number one is the Crystal jellyfish.
 Located in the waters around North America’s coast, this species of jellyfish is actually completely colorless, hence its name!
-This beautiful jellyfish has around 150 tentacles lining its glass like bell and in the daylight looks crystal clear.
+This beautiful jellyfish has around 150 tentacles lining its glass-like bell and in the daylight looks crystal clear.
 Although, this transparency belies a brighter side.

 The Monterey Bay Aquarium says that “Crystal jellies are brightly luminescent jellies, with glowing points around the margin of the umbrella.
-The components required for bioluminescence include a Calcium++ activated photo protein, called aequorin that emits a blue-green light, and an accessory green fluorescent protein (GFP), which accepts energy from aequorin and re-emits it as green light.
+The components required for bioluminescence include a Calcium++ activated photoprotein, called aequorin that emits a blue-green light, and an accessory green fluorescent protein (GFP), which accepts energy from aequorin and re-emits it as a green light.
 Scientists have created ‘green mice’ that glow green when hit by blue light by inserting the GFP gene from the crystal jelly into the mice.
 The glowing protein is a widely used biological highlighter that helps scientists find and study genes more quickly.”

 2. Bloodybelly Comb Jellyfish

-Ranking high in the charts for coolest common name on National Jellyfish Day, is our next contender, the Bloodybelly Comb jellyfish.
+Ranking high in the charts for the coolest common name on National Jellyfish Day, is our next contender, the Bloodybelly Comb jellyfish.
 Which, technically speaking isn’t even related to the jellyfish!
 This jellyfish doesn’t have the famous stinging tentacles that other jellyfish possess.
 It is actually harmless to humans.
 However, what they lack in tentacles they certainly make up for in their cilia, cilia are tiny hair-like projections which beat back and forth to help propel the jellyfish through the water.
 This movement of the cilia creates a beautiful sparkling light show showing an array of colors.

 Despite a reputation of potentially being a “showoff”, the red color that the Bloodybelly Comb jellyfish turns, actually makes it nearly invisible when in deep water, which is where they are normally found.
 Red looks very much like black in the depths of the ocean.
-The red belly also helps to mask the bioluminescence glow of its prey and keeps it extra safe from the attention on its predators.
+The red belly also helps to mask the bioluminescence glow of its prey and keeps it extra safe from the attention of its predators.

 3. Cauliflower Jellyfish